-The B.A. major in Religious Studies requires 32-33 semester hours, 12 semester hours of which must be at or above the 300 level.
+The B.A. major in Religious Studies requires a minimum of 32 semester hours, 12 semester hours of which must be at or above the 300 level:

 Code Title Semester Hours

-oiblical studies (one must be at or above the 200 sly, the two courses must feature texts from the Old New Testament) 6.0
+level; cumulativ biblical studies (one must be at or above the 200 ely, the two courses must feature texts from the Old New Testament) 6.0

-One course relat ed to the history of Christianity or of Christian Science 3.0
+One course rela ated to the history of Christianity or of Christian Science 3.0

-One course in co 3.0
+One course in o comparative religions 3.0

-eology, ethics, and culture 3.0
+One course in t heology, ethics, and culture 3.0

-Twelve semester r hours chosen from any religious studies courses 1 12.0
+Twelve semest er hours chosen from any religious studies courses 1 12.0

 RELS 390 Seminar in Religious Studies 3.0

 RELS 401 Capstone Project 2.0-3.0

-Total Semester I Hours 32.0-33.0
+Total Semester Hours 32.0-33.0

-HIST 189 and/or PHIL 252 may count toward this requirement.
+1 HIST 189 and/or PHIL 252 may count toward this requirement.